Hands Clean: Background and release

-After Supposed Former Infatuation Junkie – the 1998 follow-up to her 1995 breakthrough Jagged Little Pill – Morissette joined MTV for an unplugged album, released in 1999.
+After Supposed Former Infatuation Junkie – the 1998 follow-up to her 1995 breakthrough Jagged Little Pill – Alanis Morissette joined MTV for an unplugged album, released in 1999.
 Subsequently, she neither wrote nor composed for a few months, before developing a new album, through 2000 and 2001.
 During that period, she acknowledged she had learned, "That men in positions of power were not to be entirely trusted with my body and soul just because they were older than me."

 According to Jennifer Vineyeard of MTV News, the new album's topic was "love, sex, cruelty – with the added vantage of years spent growing up and getting over the man who vexed her so."
 Morissette wrote, composed, and produced Under Rug Swept by herself, claiming to have been inspired by events in her life, such as a break-up with her boyfriend and her contract renegotiation with Maverick.
 "I started writing alone," she said, "and within the first week I'd written seven songs.
 So it was all really fast and accelerated, and I think 'Hands Clean' was maybe the tenth song that I wrote and I just wrote it with a guitar in a room."

 Of the 27 songs written for the album, "Hands Clean" was picked to be the first single and was released on 8 January 2002.
 Before its official release, the song debuted on German radio on 24 December 2001.

-Composition and lyrical content
+Composition

-"Hands Clean," written, composed, and produced entirely by Alanis Morissette, features a shuffling, largely acoustic-rock framework and a "pure-pop" hook.
+"Hands Clean," written, composed, and produced entirely by Morissette, features a shuffling, largely acoustic-rock framework and a "pure-pop" hook.
 It is written in the key of G major, with a moderate tempo of 96 beats per minute.
 The introduction follows the chord progression of C–D–G/B–C that repeats throughout the song except for the bridge that is Em-C-G-D two times.
 Morissette's vocal range spans from the low-note of G3 to the high-note of B4.

 The narrative voice of the song alternates; the verses are written from the presumed viewpoint of the other person in a relationship, an older man talking to a younger lover ("If it weren't for your maturity none of this would have happened/If you weren't so wise beyond your years I would've been able to control myself" [...]
 "I know you depend on me like a young thing would to a guardian/I know you sexualize me like a young thing would and I think I like it"), whereas the chorus and bridge represent her own feelings ("We'll fast forward to a few years later/And no one knows except the both of us/And I have honoured your request for silence/And you've washed your hands clean of this").